jamesw05/illustrator-shortcuts/README.md

 Check out downfallnotes.com/ for some details on how I use these shortcuts and scripts when making maps.

+###Selection

+####M
+Select Clipping Masks. -Clipping masks are defintiely useful for cartography.
+They work great when you want to retain layers and mask some of the features extending beyond a frame, like in an inset map. http://www.cartotalk.com/index.php?showtopic=9202

+But often an imported .svg from qgis or arcmap will contain clipping masks which are generally annoying.
+Select them all, then delete.

+####I
+Select>Inverse - Just a menu command, but o-so useful. used with other 'select same... functions' and layer locks can really speed up sorting, organizing, and deleting objects.

+####F
+Select>Same>Fill Color - Select objects with the same fill color.
+Use in conjunction with Find/Replace Objects to replace glyphs with normal Illustrator symbols.
+(Even in groups and different layers!).

+####S
+Select>Same>Stroke Color

+####K
+Select>Same>Graphic Style

+####A
+Select>Same>Appearance

+####H
+Select>Same>Symbol

+####T
+Select Text By Size - This script allows you to enter a type size or a range of type sizes to select.

+###Misc.

+####R
+Find/Replace Graphics - Used in conjunction with select>same>fill color can be used to select glyphs (text objects from Arcmap or MAPublisher LabelPro shields) which can then be replced with normal Ai symbols

+####E
+File>Export - Indesign has it, why not add it to Ai?

+####D
+File>Place - Indesign has it, why not add it to Ai?

+####Z
+Zoom and center selection - Extrememly useful to select and object from the layer list that you can't seem to find and go right to it.

+####5
+Save all open docs - A common task for me is: open 10 .ai documents>Do a single trask to each one>Run this script>stretch my legs and get a coffee while they all save.

+####Q
+Save all open docs and close Ai - same as above but close illustrator

+###Paths

+####^
+Arc Correction - useful for drawing a line you want to put a label on, which never is *quite* even.
+Run this script to straighten it out

+####-
+Stroke weight -0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments

+####+
+Stroke weight +0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments

+####P
+Object>Path>Simplify - Used all the time.
+Never mouse through this menu again!

+####W
+Reverse Path Direction - Very useful for a path that you want to apply type to which is oriented in the wrong direction.

+####C
+Close points - Close an open path. based on the two closest open ends

+####J
+Join Nearest Path - Join a bunch of open paths together.
+This script omitted from this repository: https://github.com/nvkelso/illustrator-scripts/tree/master/other-authors/james_talmage

+####o
+Object>Path>Offset Path - Just a menu shortcut

+####x
+Cut at selected anchor - So useful

+####[
+Align text to left without moving the text.

+####]
+Align text to right without moving the text.

+####\
+Align text to center without moving the text.

 ## License/Credits
 See docs/License